hydroxyethyl methyl cellulose for Kazakhstan

 The gelation temperature of HPMC is related to its methoxy content.
 The lower the methoxy content, the higher the gelation temperature.

-What are the main technical indicators of Hydroxypropyl Methylcellulose (HPMC)?
+What is the recommended viscosity of Hydroxypropyl Methylcellulose (HPMC)?